helsingborg-stad/F-AI/README.md

 Please note that any changes made to the codebase will require a rebuild of the Docker image for the changes to take effect.

+## Analytics and Logging

+We use Sentry for error tracking and performance monitoring to ensure the best user experience.
+Sentry provides real-time monitoring and detailed error reports, which help us detect, triage, and resolve issues faster.

+By default, Sentry is **not enabled** in this project.
+If you wish to enable Sentry logging, ensure you've set the appropriate environment variables as described in the `.env.example` file.

+Sentry is an open-source application monitoring platform that helps developers identify and fix crashes in real time.
+It provides detailed stack traces and environmental context for better issue resolution.
+For more information, visit [Sentry's official documentation](https://docs.sentry.io/).

 ## Contribution Guidelines

 We welcome contributions from the community!
 If you would like to contribute to this project, please follow these steps: